ahmerhkhan/AhmerHKhan/README.md

 # Hey, I'm Ahmer Habib Khan

-**Product-Focused Builder** | **AI-Native Engineer** | **Fintech Founder**

-I turn complex business judgment into functional software.
-I specialize in AI-native development (Vibecoding)—leveraging LLMs and modern frameworks to move from concept to production at a speed traditional workflows can't match.
-Experienced in architecting full-stack applications from concept to deployment, with expertise in fintech infrastructure and B2B SaaS.
+**Product-Focused Builder · Early-Stage Fintech Founder · AI-Assisted Prototyper**

+I build early-stage products by turning ambiguous business problems into testable, working MVPs.
+My strength sits at the intersection of product thinking and lightweight technical execution — user research, scoping MVPs, and shipping functional demos using modern web stacks and AI-assisted workflows.

+I operate closer to product: defining what to build, validating why it matters, and using AI tools and modern frameworks to move from idea → prototype → iteration quickly.
 ---

 ## 🔭 **Current Work** *(Private Repositories)*